When entering the site and if cookies are prevented from being saved, a message must be displayed

 to be provided for UAT.
 On OK click of the message, the user should be redirected to

 Investing offshore gives you access to a larger and more varied investment universe, with opportunities for growth and income that are simply unavailable in Australia.
 International investments also expose investors to currency risk.

 While hedging can attempt to protect against adverse currency impacts, it can lead to lower returns.
 And although hedging can be an effective strategy for reducing the volatility of defensive assets, it can actually increase the volatility of returns from growth assets like international shares.

-Allocating funds to international assets has the potential to deliver real benefits —especially at a time when key global markets seem to be gaining momentum.
+Allocating funds to international assets has the potential to deliver real benefits — especially at a time when key industries are only available for investment offshore.
 Yet investing offshore also introduces an important new variable to the investment equation: currency.

 This prompts the question: should you hedge foreign currency exposure, removing the effects of exchange rate movements altogether?
 Or should you seek to turn it to your advantage?
 We present seven essential tips to help answer these questions.

 Hedging Your Exposure

 In some years, hedging a portfolio’s exposure to foreign currencies would have boosted returns significantly.
 For example, in 2009, a strong post financial crisis rebound in global equity markets saw international shares rise by 26% for the year* (as measured by the MSCI World ex-Australia index, before allowing for exchange rate movements).
 But a strong rebound in the Australian dollar meant that an unhedged investor would have done well to break even1 on international shares after allowing for exchange rate movements.
 As a result, in 2009 hedging would have boosted returns by around 27%.2